jewarner57/image-to-ascii-converter/README.md

   * Easy to use UI with extensive customization
   * Full control over size, fonts, colors, and characters
   * Custom character sets allow for full control over the final product.
-  * Conversion for image files up to 1 mb in size in online demo
+  * Conversion for image files up to 3 mb in size in online demo
     * You can increase the limit when running the project locally by changing MAX_CONTENT_LENGTH in the root \_\_init\_\_.py to a larger value.
+  * Animated GIF conversion.
+    * Convert your favorite gifs into animated ascii art.

 ---